azupworkuser/secret-message-assessment/README.md

 Due to time limitation, It was difficult to include more features like Login, Signup, PrivateKeySharing between multiple devices to enable communication from more than one device, etc.

+If you find any difficulty in running the messaging system, Kindly clear the browser cache.

 Kindly let me know if anything is not clear.
 I can do the screensharing and can explain each part of the application.

 Thanks